 FOR IMMEDIATE RELEASE

 NMISA is part of the Department of Trade and Industry's (the dti) family of Technical Infrastructure (TI) Institutes.
-The TI is responsible for the measurement standards and sciences, procedures and the regulations as well as accreditation that gives confidence in goods and products and allows for successful prosecution in cases of non-compliance.
+The TI is responsible for the National Measurement Standards and measurement sciences and certified reference materials (NMISA), South African National Standards (SABS), Legal metrology and regulations (NRCS) as well as accreditation (SANAS) that gives confidence in goods and products and allows for successful prosecution in cases of non-compliance.
+[End]

 National Metrology Institute of South Africa